UPDATED SEPTEMBER 23, 2023

-Once your account is verified, you’ll have access to the Google My Business dashboard, where you’ll be able to add all your business information.
+Once your account is verified, you’ll have access to your Google Business Profile dashboard, where you’ll be able to add all your business information.
 This will include:

-- The name of your business, which should be exactly as it is, with no keywords or other words added to it
+- Your business name, which should be exactly as it is, with no keywords or other words added to it

-- Your service areas — you can set this to United Kingdom or list the specific cities or counties you serve
+- Your service areas, which you can set to United Kingdom or list the specific cities or counties you serve

 - Your products/services, which can include keywords for SEO